Botulinum toxin type a

 Seek medical attention right away if any of these SEVERE side effects occur:

-Anxiety; dry mouth; dry or irritated eyes; facial pain; flu-like symptoms; headache; inability to focus eyes; nausea; neck pain; pain, redness, swelling, or tenderness at the injection site; stiff or weak muscles at or near the injection site; tiredness.
+Anxiety; arm or leg pain; back pain; constipation; dizziness; drowsiness; dry mouth; dry or irritated eyes; facial pain; flu-like symptoms; headache; inability to focus the eyes; increased cough; indigestion; mild sore throat; nausea; neck pain; pain, redness, swelling, or tenderness at the injection site; runny nose; sensitivity to light; stiff or weak muscles at or near the injection site; sweating; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness; wheezing); bleeding at the injection site; burning, numbness, or tingling; chest, jaw, or arm pain; difficulty swallowing or breathing; drooping of the upper eyelid; eyelid swelling; fainting; irregular heartbeat; loss of bladder control; loss of strength; paralysis; seizures; severe or persistent eye dryness or irritation; severe or persistent muscle weakness or dizziness; shortness of breath; speech changes or problems; sudden severe nausea or vomiting; unusual sweating or weakness; vision changes (eg, double vision, blurred vision).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness; wheezing); bleeding at the injection site; blood in the urine; burning, numbness, or tingling; burning with urination; chest pain; difficult, frequent, or painful urination; difficulty swallowing or breathing; double or blurred vision, or other vision changes; drooping of the upper eyelid; eyelid swelling; fainting; fever, chills, or persistent sore throat; irregular heartbeat; loss of bladder control; loss of strength; paralysis; seizures; severe or persistent muscle weakness, headache, or dizziness; shortness of breath; speech changes or problems; worsening migraine.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.